The Stable Symplectic category and a conjecture of Kontsevich: Introduction

 In \cite{N}, we described a way to extend the symplectic category to an honest category $h\ess$, by introducing a moduli space of stabilized (in the sense of homotopy theory) lagrangian immersions in a symplectic manifold of the form $\overline{M} \times N$ \footnote{under the assumption of monotonicity.
 Otherwise, one has the space of totally real immersions.}.
 This moduli space can be described as the infinite loop space corresponding to a certain Thom spectrum.
-Taking this as the space of morphisms defines a {\em stable symplectic (homotopy) category} $h\ess$ that is naturally enriched over the homotopy category of spectra (under smash product) \footnote{In \cite{N}, we lifted this category to an $A_\infty$-category enriched over spectra.}.
+Taking this as the space of morphisms defines a {\em stable symplectic (homotopy) category} $h\ess$ that is naturally enriched over the homotopy category of spectra (under smash product) \footnote{In \cite{N}, we lifted this category to an $A_\infty$-category $\ess$ enriched over spectra.}.
 Composition in $h\ess$ is well-defined and remains faithful to Weinstein's original definition.
 Geometrically, the stabilization of Weinstein's category can be seen as ``inverting the symplectic manifold $\C$", analogous to the introduction of an inverse to the projective line in the theory of motives.
 In other words, we introduce a relation on the symplectic category that identifies two symplectic manifolds $M$ and $N$ if $M \times \C^k$ becomes equivalent to $N \times \C^k$ for some $k$.
-This stable symplectic category has variants defined by lagrangian immersions with oriented and metaplectic structures.

-Here we study a monoidal functor from a closely related stable {\bf oriented} symplectic category $s\ess$ to the category of modules over a naturally asociated ring spectrum $s\Omega$ described as a Thom spectrum $(\USO)^{-\zeta}$.
-On a symplectic manifold $M$ the value of this functor is an $s\Omega$-module $s\Omega(M)$ representing the space of stably immersed oriented lagrangians in $M$.
-By extending coefficients to other algebras over $s\Omega$, one has a family of such functors, and we can ask for the structure of the Galois group of monoidal automorphisms of this family.
-We answer this question (see corollary \ref{expo} and theorem \ref{thh}), and relate this motivic group to the Gothendieck--Teichm\"uller group \cite{KO}.
-We also study the rational Waldhausen K-theory of $s\Omega$; in particular, we construct an interesting invariant of the classifying space of the symplectomorphism group of an object $(M,\omega)$ with values in the Waldhausen K-theory of $s\Omega$.
+Note that the ring of observables corresponding to $\C$ is the (simple) algebra known as the Heisenberg algebra corresponding to a single free Boson.
+So in a suitable sense the stable symplectic category can be seen as the symplectic analog of the ``derived rings of observables" studied by G. Segal in \cite{GS}.
+The stable symplectic category also has variants defined by lagrangian immersions endowed with orientations or metaplectic structures (see \cite{N})